ideaflare/ideaflare.github.io/_posts/2017-06-01-architecture.markdown

    * Most of code is queries (PURE functions) - Optimize your system for reading data, not saving (3NF is over-rated)

 ## Separation of Concerns

->  "Think in the small like you think in the large." _-Rich Hickey_

  * Single purpose components (al all levels - companies,systems,services,..,modules,functions)
    * Small & Simple : Easy to test and maintain